-Sirius Dog Sanctuary is home to over 170 stray dogs that have been abandoned in Cyprus.
+Sirius Dog Sanctuary is home of stray dogs that have been abandoned in Limassol, Cyprus.
 The sanctuary is run by a group of volunteers, without any government funding, relying on charitable donations from the public.

 MARKING AND DOG REGISTRATION: WHAT YOU NEED TO KNOW